 Most people spend a significant amount of time selecting the frames for their glasses.
-Few people realise, however, that they have a wide range of lenses available to them that provide eye protection as well as the clearest and sharpest vision.
+Few people realize, however, that they have a wide range of lenses available to them that provide eye protection as well as the clearest and sharpest vision.

 While choosing frames is important for comfort and appearance, choosing the lenses that are best for your vision, lifestyle, and needs also takes time and consideration.